On this page

 The tradeoff is that you still need to confirm what you are seeing.
 Similar names, outdated information, and patchy county coverage can all create confusion if you move too fast.

-3. Use a broader search when the location is unclear
+Use a broader aggregator when the county is unclear

 If the county is uncertain, start with a broader people-search site.
-That can help surface address history and related location clues that point you toward the right local records.
+That can help surface address history and related location clues that point you toward the right local records before you spend time on individual county portals.

 Arrest information often leads to a criminal court case.
-Once you know the county or agency, checking the court source may give you a clearer picture of what happened after the booking.
+Once you know the county or agency, checking the court record source may give you a clearer picture of what happened after the booking — charges filed, hearing activity, and final disposition.

 Why people get stuck on arrest searches